 Yakitori is a type of Kushiaki, mainly chicken on skewers.
 You can usually get yakitori in the flavours of salt or sauce.
 Depending on the restaurant, there might be other options for you to choose from, such as mentaiko (pollock roe), yuzu or more.
 Ordering yakitori can be confusing because there’s a ridiculously wide range for you to choose from, but have no fear, we have compiled a guide here for you!

 If you like meat, you will love yakiniku.
 Yakiniku is directly translated to “grilled meat” in Japanese.
 You usually get a variety of sauces for you to eat with your meat: classic soy sauce, yakiniku sauce, lemon yakiniku sauce, and many more.
 The meat selection is just as varied; you can order different kinds of meats from different parts of the animal.
 Also, as you cook the meat yourself on a grill at your table, you can have it cooked anyway you like—well-done, rare, burnt, whatever you’d like.
-It’s a fun experience to share with your friends and family.
+It’s a fun Japanese food experience to share with your friends and family and one I highly recommend you try.

 Udon is a type of noodles made with wheat flour, and it’s thicker than ramen or soba.
 You can order udon with simple toppings such as seaweed, tempura, egg, meat and more.
 There are lots of different broths to choose from, from simple soy sauce-based broth to richer soup stocks.
 Some restaurants are taking this traditional dish and putting a modern, international spin on it.
 One example is udon carbonara.